wkasdorp/forest-2-domains/README.md

 installation to support this module.
 I added a wait loop to solve this issue.

-Finally, I had to use an external script resource to enable the Powershell execution policy specifically for Windows Server 2012 (non-R2).
-By default, DSC does not work here.
-I injected a small powershell script to set the execution policy to unrestricted.
+This template does not support Windows Server 2008

-For similar reasons, this template does not support Windows Server 2008 R2.
+R2.
 While the standard Azure image VM image for 2008 R2 supports DSC now, it is still highly limited in which modules work or not.
 This is almost undocumented, but the short version is that almost